saneef/qgen/README.md

 [![Build Status](https://travis-ci.org/alarisprime/qgen.svg?branch=master)](https://travis-ci.org/alarisprime/qgen) [![Greenkeeper badge](https://badges.greenkeeper.io/alarisprime/qgen.svg)](https://greenkeeper.io/)

 q·gen generates files and folders from templates.
-It can generate folder structre as well as file contents.
+It can generate folder structure as well as file contents.

 Some scenarios where q·gen can come handy for you:

-- Generate the file for you next Jekyll blog post.
+- Generate the file for your next Jekyll blog post.
-- Generate files for a new React component in your current project
+- Generate files for the new React component in your current project.

 ![](/media/qgen-example-usge.gif)